JonahDW/Radio-cutouts/README.md

 # CASA-Poststamp

 This is a module for getting poststamps and statistics from CASA images, either manually or in an automated fashion.
-It makes use of CASA, matplotlib and some astropy routines
+It makes use of CASA, matplotlib and some astropy routines.

 ## catalog_cutouts.py